timschneeb/DDCToolbox/README.md

 ### Nightly builds
 You can download one of these DEB-builds [from my server](https://nightly.timschneeberger.me/ddctoolbox-debian).
 They are automatically compiled and may contain bugs.

-## Android
-There is an Android version of DDCToolbox with limited functionality available here: [ThePBone/DDCToolbox-Android](https://github.com/ThePBone/DDCToolbox-Android)

 ## Manually/Portable (Linux)
 ### Build from sources